Zendro-dev/zendro/README.md

 * ./graphql-server/.env
 * SPA in development mode: ./single-page-app/.env.development
 * SPA in production mode: ./single-page-app/.env.production
-* ./graphiql-auth/.env
+* GraphiQL in development mode: ./graphql-server/.env.development
+* GraphiQL in production mode: ./graphql-server/.env.production
+If you would like to upload a file to a remote server, please consider the template `.env.migration.sample`, create a new file `.env.migration` and modify relevant environment variables.

 2. __cd test__

 3. add JSON files for model definitions in `./data_model_definitions` folder and generate graphql-server (GQS) code and migrations by executing __`zendro generate -m`__

-4. if you prefer to use local setup with keycloak, you can start all service by executing **`zendro start`**.
-Default database would be a local Postgres database.
+4. if you prefer to use local setup with Keycloak, you can start all service by executing **`zendro start`**.
+And an example configuration file for Keycloak is `./test/env/keycloak.conf`.
+By default Keycloak would use H2 database to store information.
+Moreover, the default database for records in Zendro would be a SQLite3 database.
 Its configuration is in this file: `./graphql-server/config/data_models_storage_config.json`.
 If user would like to add other storage types, it is necessary to edit this file.
 Meanwhile, if you would like to use production mode, please add `-p` option.

 5. stop all running service by executing **`zendro stop`**.
 Besides, if you would like to stop production mode, please add `-p` option.

 6. If you don't have local setup with keycloak, you can play with Zendro by dockerizing example Zendro App.
 The command would be **`zendro dockerize -u`**.
 Moreover, if you would like to use production mode, please execute **`zendro dockerize -u -p`**.
 Besides, the default username is `zendro-admin` and the corresponding password is `admin`.

-7. When you want to stop docker service, press CTRL+C once, then execute **`zendro dockerize -d`**.
+7. When you want to stop docker service, you can execute **`zendro dockerize -d`**.
 In addition, if your services are in production mode, please execute **`zendro dockerize -d -p`**.

 ## Example for Migrations
 If a user has new data model definitions, it is convinient to use Zendro CLI for dealing with migrations.
 And the following procedure shows how to generate, perform or drop migrations: